abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

 ## Summary

-In this exercise, you assigned Azure Arc permission to the Azure Local resource provider, created and reviewed the generated ARM template and validated and deployed the Azure Local cluster using the Azure portal.
+In this exercise, you assigned Azure Arc permission to the Azure Local resource provider, created and reviewed the generated ARM template, and validated and deployed the Azure Local cluster using the Azure portal.

 ### You have successfully completed the lab.
-Click on Next >> to proceed with next exercise.
+Click on Next >> to proceed with the next exercise.